ropmiranda/banana-collector/README.md

 $ jupyter notebook
 ```
 After Jupyter Notebook has opened, navegate to the directory `banana-collector/` and double click in Navegation.ipynb.
 There you can follow the instructions to execute the solution.

+## Dueling DQN
+Try to use other king of network implementation:

+`dueling_dqn.py`

+Just little changes on the dqn_agent.py init function and an import are necessary.